mdemarne/Obey/README.md

 ~~~
 The compiler plugin defines the following options:
 * all:<OFL> enables to apply a filter on the entire set of rules considered
-* warn:<OFL> enables to select the rules that will only generate warnings
+* warnings:<OFL> enables to select the rules that will only generate warnings
-* fix:<OFL> enables to select the rules that will automatically correct the source code
+* fixes:<OFL> enables to select the rules that will automatically correct the source code
-* addRules:<path to compiled classes> enables to add user-defined rules to a project
+* obeyRulesDir:<path to compiled classes> enables to add user-defined rules to a project

 The option filtering language (OFL) correponds to the following parser:
 ~~~